-If the result for an analyte not present in the ICS is $\geq 1/2$ LOQ (greater than or equal to true value + the LLOQ for the SIC), qualify detects < 5x the unspiked element's concentration as estimated J+.
+If the result for an analyte not present in the ICS is $\geq 1/2$ LOQ (greater than or equal to true value + the LLOQ for the SIC), qualify detects < 5x the unspiked analyte's concentration as estimated J+.
 Non-detects should not be qualified.
-Detects \geq 5x the unspiked element's concentration should not be qualified.
+Detects $\geq$ 5x the unspiked analyte's concentration should not be qualified.

 If the result for an analyte not present in the ICS is greater than or equal to the LOQ (greater than or equal to true value + 2x the LLOQ for the SIC), this is considered a gross interelement correction failure.
-Qualify detects < 5x the unspiked element's concentration as X, exclusion of data recommended.
+Qualify detects < 5x the unspiked analyte's concentration as X, exclusion of data recommended.
 Non-detects should not be qualified.
-Detects \geq 5x the unspiked element's concentration should be qualified as estimated J+.
+Detects $\geq$ 5x the unspiked analyte's concentration should be qualified as estimated J+.

-If the result for an analyte not present in the ICS is negative with an absolute value $\geq 1/2$ LOQ (greater than or equal to true value + the LLOQ for the SIC), qualify detects < 5x the unspiked element's concentration as estimated J- and non-detects as estimated UJ.
-Detects \geq 5x the unspiked element's concentration should not be qualified.
+If the result for an analyte not present in the ICS is negative with an absolute value $\geq 1/2$ LOQ (greater than or equal to true value + the LLOQ for the SIC), qualify detects < 5x the unspiked analyte's concentration as estimated J- and non-detects as estimated UJ.
+Detects $\geq 5x$ the unspiked analyte's concentration should not be qualified.

 If the result for an analyte not present in the ICS is negative with an absolute value greater than or equal to the LOQ (greater than or equal to true value + 2x the LLOQ for the SIC), this is considered a gross interelement correction failure.
-Qualify detects < 5x the unspiked element's concentration as estimated J- and non-detects as X, exclusion of data recommended.
-Detects \geq 5x the unspiked element's concentration should not be qualified.
+Qualify detects < 5x the unspiked analyte's concentration as estimated J- and non-detects as X, exclusion of data recommended.
+Detects $\geq$ 5x the unspiked analyte's concentration should not be qualified.

-If a ICS or SIC displays recovery for an analyte > 120%, qualify positive sample results as estimated J+.
+If an ICS or SIC displays recovery for an analyte > 120%, qualify positive sample results as estimated J+.
 Non- detects are not qualified.

-If a ICS or SIC displays recovery for an analyte < 80%, but \ge 50%, qualify positive sample results as estimated J- and non-detects as estimated UJ.
+If an ICS or SIC displays recovery for an analyte < 80%, but $\ge 50\%$ , qualify positive sample results as estimated J- and non-detects as estimated UJ.

-If a ICS or SIC displays recovery results for an analyte are < 50%, qualify positive sample results as estimated J- and non-detects as X, exclusion of data recommended.
+If an ICS or SIC displays recovery results for an analyte are < 50%, qualify positive sample results as estimated J- and non-detects as X, exclusion of data recommended.

-The following Table III summarizes the evaluation of ICS or SIC analyses.
+The following Table IV summarizes the evaluation of ICS or SIC analyses.